Cell Signaling Unveils Plans For the LCD

 Also attending the meeting were Michael Comb, the founder of CST and a Manchester resident; Craig Thompson, CST’s senior vice president of Global Operations; and Charlie Wear, an engineering manager at Hancock Associates.

-Glovsky said that CST had been talking with Manchester-by-the-Sea DPW director Chuck Dam, as well as a member of the Select Board, in an effort to identify potential problems well in advance of any formal application for permits.
+Glovsky said that CST had been talking with Manchester-by-the-Sea DPW director Chuck Dam, as well as a member of the Select Board, to identify potential problems well in advance of any formal application for permits.

 “Within the next few months, (we expect to) file a special permit application for site plan approval,” said Glovsky.